codecombat/codecombat/app/assets/markdown/cs1.md

 Sample Response:
 > Computers only do exactly what you tell them, so the sequence is important because if the computer does the steps in the wrong order, the program doesn't turn out right.
 If there is an error in the syntax, the computer doesn't know how to read it at all.

-**How is the way a computer reads instructions different from the way a human would read them?**
+**How is the way a computer reads instructions different from the way a human would understand them?**

 Sample Response:
 > Humans can use their own knowledge and other clues to figure things out if they don't make sense.
 Computers can only execute exactly what they are told.